-10. Annual Evaluation Procedures
+1) Annual Evaluation Procedures

-- The Chair is responsible for completing the Annual Evaluation Summary Form and the written annual evaluation narrative for all Department faculty and the written annual assessment of progress toward promotion and/or tenure of eligible Department faculty.
-Evaluations are in accordance with the annual Assignments of Responsibilities of the faculty. - 2.
-The Executive committee is responsible for conducting peer evaluations in support of annual evaluations and the annual assessment of progress toward promotion and/or tenure of eligible Department faculty members.
+- a) The Chair is responsible for completing the Annual Evaluation Summary Form and the written annual evaluation narrative for all Department faculty and the written annual assessment of progress toward promotion and/or tenure of eligible Department faculty.
+Evaluations are in accordance with the annual Assignments of Responsibilities of the faculty. - b) The Executive committee is responsible for conducting peer evaluations in support of annual evaluations and the annual assessment of progress toward promotion and/or tenure of eligible Department faculty members.
 For the evaluation of specialized faculty only, peer specialized faculty of equal or greater rank, appointed by the Chair will join, as full members, the Executive Committee.
-Should such a specialized faculty not be available, a specialized faculty of equal or higher rank from another Science department will be asked to serve. - 3.
-All Department faculty provide each year the following material to support the evaluation process: - an Evidence of Performance statement for the evaluation period; - a complete up-to-date curriculum-vitae including teaching activity, if applicable; - other materials in support of their performance, including pointers to course material.

-A template form for providing the information is provided to the faculty so that a consistent format is followed.
+Should such a specialized faculty not be

+- available, a specialized faculty of equal or higher rank from another Science department will be asked to serve. - c) All Department faculty provide each year the following material to support the evaluation process: - o an Evidence of Performance statement for the evaluation period; - o a complete up-to-date curriculum-vitae including teaching activity, if applicable; - other materials in support of their performance, including pointers to course material. - d) A template form for providing the information is provided to the faculty so that a consistent format is followed.
 The template also provides the faculty with the opportunity to enter "free response" inputs.
-Failure to submit an Evidence of Performance Report after notice of such failure may result in an overall rating of "Does not Meet".

-- 4. The Chair and the Executive Committee may, at their discretion, solicit written opinions from tenured Department Professors not on the Executive Committee concerning the performance and progress toward promotion and/or tenure of Assistant and Associate Professors and Specialized Department faculty. - 5.
-In-depth teaching evaluations include classroom visitation and a detailed consideration of course materials in addition to the usual annual evaluation of teaching performance. - Untenured faculty have a yearly in-depth teaching evaluation - Tenured Associate Professors have an in-depth teaching evaluation at least once every two years. - Non-tenure-track Department faculty have an in-depth teaching evaluation in every year that they have teaching responsibilities. - Any Department faculty may request an in-depth evaluation of their teaching in any year.

-In-class visitation may be part of the teaching evaluation process.
-Appropriate notice and a copy of the evaluation, in compliance with current University policy, will be given for any classroom visitations.

-6. Throughout the evaluation process, the Chair and the Executive Committee consider achievement related to the Assignment of Responsibilities and using the indicators and criteria presented in Article 11.

-- 7. The Executive Committee provides the Chair a written annual assessment of progress toward promotion and/or tenure of eligible Department faculty. - 8.
-The Executive Committee provides the Chair a written annual peer evaluation of each tenuretrack and specialized Department faculty member that includes separate ratings of achievement in: - Research - Teaching (if applicable) - Professional and Institutional Service (if applicable)
+Failure to submit an Evidence of Performance Report after notice of such failure may result in an overall rating of "Does not Meet". - e) The Chair and the Executive Committee may, at their discretion, solicit written opinions from tenured Department Professors not on the Executive Committee concerning the performance and progress toward promotion and/or tenure of Assistant and Associate Professors and Specialized Department faculty. - f) In-depth teaching evaluations include classroom visitation and a detailed consideration of course materials in addition to the usual annual evaluation of teaching performance. - Untenured faculty have a yearly in-depth teaching evaluation - Tenured Associate Professors have an in-depth teaching evaluation at least once every two years. - Non-tenure-track Department faculty have an in-depth teaching evaluation in every year that they have teaching responsibilities. - Any Department faculty may request an in-depth evaluation of their teaching in any year. - g) In-class visitation may be part of the teaching evaluation process.
+Appropriate notice and a copy of the evaluation, in compliance with current University policy, will be given for any classroom visitations. - h) Throughout the evaluation process, the Chair and the Executive Committee consider achievement related to the Assignment of Responsibilities and using the indicators and criteria presented in Section V.B. - i) The Executive Committee provides the Chair a written annual assessment of progress toward promotion and/or tenure of eligible Department faculty. - j) The Executive Committee provides the Chair a written annual peer evaluation of each tenure-track and specialized Department faculty member that includes separate ratings of achievement in: - Research - Teaching (if applicable)

+Professional and Institutional Service (if applicable)